twilio/twilio-go/twilio/rest/serverless/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a CreateAssetParams struct
+Other parameters are passed through a pointer to a CreateAssetParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **FriendlyName** | **string** | A descriptive string that you create to describe the Asset resource.
 It can be a maximum of 255 characters.

 ### Return type